chuniee0126/sudoku/README.md

 or

-you have input file that name is not “input.txt” (하지만 파일 확장자는 .txt 여야 한다):
+you have input file that name is not “input.txt” (The File Extension must be ".txt"):
 ```
 $ ./Sudoku.out <input file name>
 ```